BlazeCodeOrg/TSViewer/README.md

 - Locally stored and encryped IP and login credentials
 - No trackers like Firebase and Crashlytics

-##Privacy
+## Privacy
 Please tell the users of your TeamSpeak server that you are using this kind of software, because this may be seen as a violation of privacy.
 You could use a text like this in your default channel:
 ```
-This server is using one or more instances of [TSViewer](https://github.com/BlazeCodeDev/TSViewer/).
-Please contact the admin if you do not agree to this.
+This server is using one or more instances of [url=https://github.com/BlazeCodeDev/TSViewer/]TSViewer[/url].
+Please contact the admin/owner if you do not agree to this.
 ```

 ## Disclaimer